Table of Contents

 The husband argued the judgment could not be a final until the date of the amended decree.
 Therefore, he argued interest should not have been determined from the original divorce decree date.
 The appeals court cited the cases of Cockrill v.
 Cockrill and Malecky v.
 Malecky.
 It also cited Rule 78 of the Arizona Rules of Family Law Procedure.
 The court of appeals concluded a decree of dissolution is a final judgment and interest is permitted to begin accruing if the parties divorce decree resolved all of their claims.

 The court of appeals concluded the trial court did, however, error in ordering the interest to begin accruing sixty days after the entry of the divorce decree.
 The court of appeals ruled the interest should have been ordered to accrue immediately upon the entry of the original divorce decree.
 Interest begins to accrue when the precise amount is determined and a judgment is entered for that amount.

-Husband requested repeatedly that Wife pay her share of the debt to him and the family court refused.
-Husband testified regarding the debt, but provided no documentation proving he made the payments to the creditors on behalf of Wife.
-Husband simply could not establish from the record if he had paid those creditors or not.
+Husband requested repeatedly that the Wife pay her share of the debt to him and the family court refused.
+The husband testified regarding the debt but provided no documentation proving he made the payments to the creditors on behalf of Wife.
+The husband simply could not establish from the record if he had paid those creditors or not.

 Conclusion: The Court of Appeals of Arizona on Reichert v.
 Skirboll